Navigating the Seasons: The Best Time for Everest Base Camp Trek

 The summer season starts from June to late September.
 This is not the best time for Everest Base Camp.
 But you can get a different experience because you can see the excellent sunrise view of the mountains.
 Usually, rainfall happens at night, and the skies are clear after rain.
 This morning you can best view the sunrise from the Mountain.
 The sun’s rays come to form the Mountain.
 You can see lots of greenery this season.
 This is the golden season for botanists who want to study the flora of Nepal.
 On the trekking trail’s side, you can see the lush green vegetation; flowers are blooming, and you can taste the vegetables of the Mountain.

 The trekking trails are muddy, and sleeper because of the heavy rain.
 It would help if you faced mosquitoes and leeches during the trekking.
-These are cons side to trek in the monsoon.
-You must add more raincoats or ponchos, anti-leech, anti-mosquito cream, umbrellas, light shoes, etc., to your packing list.
+These are the cons side to trekking in the monsoon.
+Add more raincoats or ponchos, anti-leech, anti-mosquito cream, umbrellas, light shoes, etc., to your packing list.

 To trek in this season, you need to start your trek earlier in the morning, waterproof your trekking stuff and body, and take a time gap for traveling.
 Because landslides and other factors might interrupt your schedule, always respect nature and the voice of locals.
 Take good shelter during rain because landslides and floods may disturb the trekking trail.

 Autumn is a post-monsoon month, and this season starts in October and ends at the end of November.
 The weather condition is also good for the Everest Base Camp trek.
 The temperature reaches 12 degrees Celsius, and the nighttime temperature drops to -10.
 You need not worry because you will be in bed now.
 Autumn is an excellent time for Everest Base Camp Trek.